This blog post was first posted in March 2018 but has been updated and refreshed in May 2022.

-The HubSpot content management system is a platform that allows you to host your content through your HubSpot portal.
-Just as you would do with WordPress, Wix or SquareSpace, HubSpot allows you to build, optimise, edit, grow your website in the platform.
+The HubSpot content management system, called CMS Hub, is a platform that allows you to host your content through your HubSpot portal.
+Just as you would do with WordPress, Wix or Squarespace, HubSpot allows you to build, optimise, edit, and grow your website in its platform.

 Who is the HubSpot CMS best suited for?